Sunil-I/Point-of-Sales-Device/readme.md

 - [Kacper Stepniewski](https://github.com/eltonczlon123)
 - [Liam Nicola](https://github.com/liamnicola)

-The application was built using Java EE technologies with a Multi-Module Maven Project Structure.
-It uses Java Server Pages and Javascript to extend the functionality of the html elements.

 # Using the app
-You will need to open the project with Netbeans and deploy the web module, the web app default access point [here](http://localhost:8080/).
+You will need to open the project with Netbeans and deploy the web module, you can access the project [here](http://localhost:8080/).

-The NumPad uses the number buttons to input a number in the selected text field, you will need to use the "select" button to choose which input the numpad will use.
+The PinPad uses the number buttons to input a number in the selected text field, you will need to use the "select" button to choose which input the numpad will use.
 `Clear` - Clears the input label
 `Back` - Removes the last digit in the input label